- Scientific Name

 - Centurio senex

 - Colombia, Venezuela, Bolivia, Belize, Costa Rica, El Salvador, Guatemala, Honduras, Mexico, Nicaragua, Panama, Trinidad and Tobago

 Pronunciation: sen-chur-ee-oh sen-ex

 Conservation Status: Least Concern (IUCN Red List)

 The Wrinkle-faced Bat is found through Central America to Venezuela, where they are generally uncommon to rare.
-They are most often found in dense, second-growth deciduous and evergreen forests.
+They are found in dense, second-growth deciduous and evergreen forests.

-Amongst the most unique looking bats, the Wrinkle-faced Bat is named for its wrinkly and folded face (while its scientific name roughly translates to “100-year-old man”).
-In addition to their folded faces, males also have additional skin folds around the neck, which is thought to contain scent glands.
-They also have unique wing patterning –one panel of their wings is nearly transparent, while the other panels display stripes of a lattice-pattern.
+Amongst the most unique looking bats, the Wrinkle-faced Bat is named for its wrinkly and folded face; its scientific name roughly translates to “100-year-old man.”
+In addition to their folded faces, males also have additional skin folds around the neck, which are thought to contain scent glands.
+The bats also have unique wing patterning – one panel of their wings is nearly transparent while the other panels display stripes of a lattice-pattern.

-While they tend to prefer over-ripe and squishy fruit, their strong jaws mean they can feed on very hard or unripe fruits when resources are scarce.
+While they tend to prefer over-ripe and squishy fruit, their strong jaws allow them to feed on very hard or unripe fruits when resources are scarce.
 The many folds and wrinkles on their lips and jaws help filter the fruit juice when feeding, and they can temporarily store fruit pulp in their mouth.
-And while many fruit-eating bats are important seed dispersers, Wrinkle-faced Bats may actually be seed-predators of certain plants, using their strong jaws to bite through and destroy seeds while feeding.
+While many fruit-eating bats are important seed dispersers, Wrinkle-faced Bats may actually be seed-predators of certain plants; the bats use their strong jaws to bite through and destroy seeds while feeding.